Sakrafux/stack-experiment-monorepo/docs/typescript-with-nx.md

+# Guide to setup a JavaScript/TypeScript Monorepo with Nx

+## Root

-install `nx` globally for ease of use like `npm install --global nx@latest`
+Install `nx` globally for ease of use with `npm install --global nx@latest`

-ideally start out with `npm create nx-workspace` and create an integrated monorepo

- if repository already exists, run command to create child directory and copy-paste to parent
+Ideally start out with `npm create nx-workspace` and create an integrated monorepo, since this creates all the boilerplate required.
+If the repository already exists, running the command to create a new (temporary) repository and copy all the required files from there.

-`npx nx@latest init` doesn't create all the boilerplate
+`npx nx@latest init` doesn't create all the boilerplate and needs some work afterwards.

+### Structure

-in `nx.json` change the following default configuration to whatever you want:
+In `nx.json` change the following default configuration to whatever target locations you require:

 ```
 "workspaceLayout": {